rasikasrimal/Heartlytics/docs/2-step-verification.md

 The redesigned sign-up page reuses this segmented OTP component for its email verification step and offers a dedicated "Send OTP" button that dispatches the six-digit code to the specified email, providing a consistent experience.

+All authentication screens now honor the pure-black/ash dark theme with teal highlights, maintaining consistent contrast and focus styles across the password reset and signup flows.

 ## Detailed Data Flow Diagram (DFD)

 ```mermaid